-This webinar will provide an overview of pedestrian and cycling safety issues, best practices, and mitigation measures to make streets safer for vulnerable road users.
+This webinar provided an overview of pedestrian and cycling safety issues, best practices, and mitigation measures to make streets safer for vulnerable road users.
 Communities across Canada and around the world are increasingly recognizing the need to reduce transportation-related injuries and fatalities.
 As vulnerable road users, pedestrians and cyclists are far more likely to be killed or seriously injured if they are involved in a collision.

 Transportation planners and engineers working on multi-modal transportation planning and design projects and road safety studies.